Living Trust Amendment

 Failing to update related estate planning documents such as the pour-over will, power of attorney, and beneficiary designations to reflect changes made in the trust amendment.

-Frequently Asked Questions About Living Trust Amendments
+Frequently Asked Questions About Trust Amendments

 How do you amend a living trust?